 - any other medical problems

-- whether your child is on any medication
+- whether your child is taking any medicines

 - any loose teeth

-Will I be allowed into the operating room with my child?
+Can I go into the operating room with my child?

-Every anaesthetised patient will spend time in the recovery room after an operation.
+Your child will spend time in the recovery room after an operation.
 Recovery room staff are specifically trained to care for children after an operation.
 The recovery room has a number of monitors similar to those in the anaesthetic room.
-Sometimes your child will need extra oxygen for a period of time after the anaesthetic.
+Sometimes, children need extra oxygen for a while after the anaesthetic.

 The staff make sure that your child: